Prosecutor: Did Your Kid Communicate With Bergen Man, 67, Who Exchanged Nude Photos?

-A divorced maintenance worker from Bergen County posed as a teenager to exchange nude photos with children, said authorities who were seeking other possible victims.
+A divorced maintenance worker from Bergen County posed as a teenager to exchange nude photos with children, said authorities who were trying to determine whether there were any other possible victims.

 Frank Cirino, 67, of Rutherford posed as a teenage boy and girl using the screen names “OceanGrlNJ” and “jackridge225” to have sexually explicit chats and obtain the images, Bergen County Prosecutor Mark Musella said.